So, how many calories should you eat to lose weight? Well, it all boils down to your Total Daily Energy Expenditure

 How Many Calories Should You Eat to Lose Weight?

-If you already know your TDEE, it’s easy to find out how many calories should you eat to lose weight.
-You just need to eat fewer calories than your TDEE.
+Once you know your TDEE, you can answer the question: how many calories should you eat to lose weight.
+The key lies in eating fewer calories than your TDEE.

-But, how much calorie deficit should you create?
-Well, for most people, a safe deficit is between 15-30 percent below your TDEE.
+The question is, how big of a calorie deficit should you aim for?
+Well, for most people, a safe range is around 15-30 percent below your TDEE.

 So, let’s put it into action with our earlier example.
 If your TDEE is 1,910 calories per day and you decide on a 20 percent deficit, then the number of calories you should eat in a day is 1,910 – (20% x 1,910) = 1,910 – 382 = 1,528 calories.

-Creating a deficit of 382 calories per day doesn’t seem like much, but in 10 days you will create a deficit of 3,820 calories which is already more than 1 pound of fat (1 pound of fat equals 3,500 calories), assuming most of what you lose is fat.
+Creating a deficit of 382 calories per day might not sound like much.
+But in just 10 days, you’ll have a deficit of 3,820 calories.
+That’s more than a whole pound of fat (1 pound of fat is around 3,500 calories), assuming most of what you lose is fat.

-Remember, your TDEE is not static.
-After dieting for some time, your metabolism may slow down, your BMR may decrease, so your TDEE may also decrease.
+Keep in mind that your TDEE can change over time.
+After dieting for some time, your metabolism may slow down, and your BMR might take a dip too.
+This means your TDEE could decrease as well.

-If your TDEE drops so that it becomes equal to the number of calories you eat, then you’ll stop creating a calorie deficit.
-If this happens, you may need to readjust your calorie intake to continue creating a calorie deficit.
+If your TDEE drops to match the number of calories you eat, you’ll hit a plateau.
+But you can readjust your calorie intake to keep that deficit going.

-Now that you know how many calories you should eat to lose weight, you want to use that number to create a meal plan.
+So, you’ve answered the question: how many calories should you eat to lose weight.
+Now you want to use that number to whip up a meal plan.

-Some people complain that counting calories is tedious.
-They think they have to count calories every time they want to eat.
+Some people out there complain about how counting calories is a total drag.
+They think they have to count calories every time they sit down for a meal.

-Well, that doesn’t have to be the case.
-You can use that number to create a meal plan for a few days or a week.
-This way, you only need to count calories when making your meal plan, not every time you want to eat.
+But it doesn’t have to be that way.
+You can use that number to create a meal plan for a few days or even a week.
+That means you’ve only got to count calories when you’re making your meal plan, not every time you want to eat.